kdheepak/kdheepak.github.io/content/blog/github_pelican.md

 I've been quite vocal about the benefits of blogging using Markdown, and using a static page generator instead of the conventional CMS.
 But a lot of people I've spoken to have expressed their doubts about the simplicity of the process.
-I figured if I could fit it in one blog post it should be simple enough, right?
+I figured if I could fit it in one blog post I could claim it were simple, right?

 # Markdown #